-Though it is extremely similar to Mass Effect 3, the storyline does indeed have it’s merits, and does well to maintain the dark and gritty realism, which was perpetuated by the preceding two games in the series.
-The plot follows a customisable character, who discovers he has the power to close rifts throughout the land, which causes demons of the Fade to pour through.
+Though it is extremely similar to Mass Effect 3, the storyline does indeed have it’s merited and does well to maintain the dark and gritty realism, which was perpetrated by the preceding two games in the series.
+The plot follows a customizable character, who discovers he has the power to close rifts throughout the land, which causes demons of the Fade to pour through.
 He/she does this by using a mark on his hand that appeared after he survived a powerful rift blast, and discovers that the mark may kill him in time.
 Along with an assortment of allies, he resolves to revive an order called the Inquisition to combat the Fade and bring peace to the land.
 There are a good few twists and turns towards the end of the game, and provides an adequate amount of fan service, as well as effectively introduce newcomers to the series.

 Originality – 6/10

 There aren’t many games to have come and gone that have quelled my concerns over the gameplay style this title alludes to, but there have been countless video games released throughout the years to have made use of a medieval fantasy world.
-Games doing this seemed to spike upwards sharply following the release of the Lord of the Rings films, and there are still many others beside this to do it to this day.
-Mass Effect has always done better to stand out among sci-fi media (indeed, I think the conceptual design is even better than that of Star Wars), but there’s nothing in this game or the Dragon Age series in general, to say that it’s conceptual design is better than the likes of The Lord of the Rings or even Willow.
+Games doing this seemed to spike upwards sharply following the release of the Lord of the Rings films, and there are still many others besides this to do it to this day.
+Mass Effect has always done better to stand out among sci-fi media (indeed, I think the conceptual design is even better than that of Star Wars), but there’s nothing in this game or the Dragon Age series in general, to say that its conceptual design is better than the likes of The Lord of the Rings or even Willow.

 Overall, Dragon Age Inquisition, despite its flaws, is still a far better game than I expected it would be.
 I wouldn’t go so far as to say it is the best game of 2014, it’s certainly an enjoyable title, and the best entry in the Dragon Age series by some distance.